Probabilistic Analysis of the Random Spectral Radius for a Matrix Family: Introduction

-A well-known application of the JSR arises in the \emph{stability analysis of variable-step numerical methods} for differential equations, where the problem often reduces to studying linear difference equations with variable coefficients.
+A well-known application of the JSR arises in the stability analysis of variable-step numerical methods for differential equations, where the problem often reduces to studying linear difference equations with variable coefficients.
 In this context, one considers a parameterized family $\cF = \{A(\vartheta)\}_{\vartheta \in \Theta}$, where $\vartheta$ represents parameters such as stepsizes.
 The asymptotic behavior of solutions depends on the convergence properties of products generated by $\cF$.
 This is expressed by the discrete system

 with an initial vector $x_0 \in \R^d$.
 Here $\vartheta_k \in \Theta$ denotes the parameter value at step $k$, often determined by an adaptive stepsize strategy.
 The solution satisfies $x_k = P_k x_0$ where $P_k = A(\vartheta_k) A(\vartheta_{k-1}) \cdots A(\vartheta_1)$.
 A sufficient condition for asymptotic stability (i.e., convergence of solutions to zero) is the existence of a norm such that $\| A(\vartheta) \| < 1$ for all $\vartheta \in \Theta$.
 However, finding a suitable norm in which all matrices are contractive can lead to overly restrictive stability conditions.
 A more general and powerful criterion is obtained through the JSR $\rho(\mathcal{F})$, since all products of matrices in $\mathcal{F}$ vanish asymptotically if and only if $\rho(\mathcal{F}) < 1$ (see Jungers~\cite{J2009} for a comprehensive discussion).
-The JSR-based stability condition is often \textbf{too conservative}: a system may exhibit global stability even when $\rho(\mathcal{F}) > 1$, as the JSR captures only the \emph{worst-case} growth scenario, which is associated with a very specific parameter selection in the generation of an infinite product.
+The JSR-based stability condition is often \textbf{too conservative} for probabilistic questions: even when $\rho(\mathcal{F}) > 1$, typical randomly generated trajectories may still decay, or remain stable with high probability, because the JSR captures only the \emph{worst-case} growth scenario, which is associated with a very specific parameter selection in the generation of an infinite product.

 In summary, both criteria are not necessary (but only sufficient) to guarantee the vanishing behavior of a product sequence $\{ P_k \}_{k \ge 1}$ as $k \to \infty$ and it would be interesting to characterize in a probabilistic way the asymptotic stability behavior of typical sequences (instead of worst-case ones, as the JSR analysis would provide).